Time Complexity Analysis of Recursive Algorithms

 A recursion tree is a tree diagram of recursive calls where each tree node represents the cost of a certain subproblem.
 The idea is simple!
 The time complexity of a recursive function depends on two factors: 1) the total number of recursive calls and 2) the time complexity of additional operations for each recursive call.

 So, a recursion tree is a diagram that represents the additional cost for each recursive call in terms of its input size.
 We should add the extra cost for each recursive call to get the overall time complexity.
-The best idea is to perform this sum of extra cost level by level.
+The best idea is to perform this sum level by level.

 Steps of recursion analysis using the recursion tree method